 Wind power is an excellent option because unlike solar, it does not stop when the sun sets and will continue to produce electricity all night.
-However, power output will vary with wind speed so make sure you reach out (link to contact us page) to us for a wind profile of your area.
+However, power output will vary with wind speed so make sure you reach out to us for a wind profile of your area.

 If you want to find out more about microgeneration wind, check out our resources page for plenty of educational guides!